 Dr Jeremy Isaacs

 Dr Isaacs is a consultant neurologist at St George’s and Kingston Hospitals.
-He has a specialist interest in cognitive neurology and dementia and is dementia clinical lead at St George’s University Hospitals NHS Foundation Trust.
+He has a specialist interest in cognitive neurology and dementia and is Clinical Director of the NHS London Dementia Clinical Network.

 He runs a multi-disciplinary cognitive neurology service at St George’s Hospital offering diagnosis, treatment and support for all types of cognitive disorder, including young-onset and atypical dementias.
 He has developed a support group for people living with young-onset dementia:

 Dr Isaacs studied medicine at Cambridge and UCL, where he qualified in 1998.
 From 2002-2006 he held research posts at KCL Institute of Psychiatry and subsequently at UCL Institute of Neurology.
 His PhD was on the immunology of Creutzfeldt-Jakob disease (CJD).

 Dr Isaacs was a member of the NICE 2018 dementia guideline committee and is chairing the NICE self-harm guideline committee.
 At the NHS London Dementia Clinical Network he leads the London memory network, memory service audit and pathway streamlining programme.
 He is a member of the Association of British Neurologists Cognitive Neurology Advisory Group and served on the Royal College of Psychiatrists Young Onset Dementia Services Working Group.